 - DD Underblanket (a good investment or use some old sleeping bag in the hammock’s slip)

-Why not come and hang out with me in the Lakes, the Forest of Bowland or Snowdonia?
+Why not come and hang out with me in the Lakes, the Forest of Bowland, Snowdonia or even Scotland?

 Why not read my Introduction To Wild Camping?